World leaders to take stock of 'faltering' global goals

 Money needs to be freed up through international trading and financial systems, they said.

-Reporting by Ellen Wulfhorst, Editing by Claire Cozens.
+Reporting by Ellen Wulfhorst, Additional reporting by Nellie Peyton, Editing by Claire Cozens.
 Please credit the Thomson Reuters Foundation, the charitable arm of Thomson Reuters, that covers humanitarian news, women's and LGBT+ rights, human trafficking, property rights and climate change.
 Visit http://news.trust.org